-Rob Fedder is a passionate business turnaround strategist and performance enhancement executive with over 16 years of unique and balanced experience in large and small businesses, including managing director of business units within a large JSE - listed business and holding a senior role within a start-up environment.
+Rob Fedder is a passionate business turnaround strategist and performance enhancement executive with over 17 years of unique and balanced experience in large and small businesses, including managing director of business units within a large JSE - listed business and holding a senior role within a start-up environment.
 Rob has an entrepreneurial spirit focusing on operational excellence well rounded with a realistic, solutions-based approach to challenges.
 Core focus areas for Rob include change management strategies and implementation, business and process optimisation and business continuity and development to ensure commercial optimisation.

-Rob joined the broader Caxton Group in September 2021 as a Business Management Consultant with project-based, operational responsibility for assigned divisions to develop the business' growth strategy - and is now excited to lead Cognition Holdings to its next level of success in the capacity of the company's CEO.
+Rob joined the broader Caxton Group in September 2021 as a Business Management Consultant with project-based, operational responsibility for assigned divisions to develop the business' growth strategy.